-Just follow these 3 simple(ish) steps and you too can be a snow pro:
+Surviving snow is easy, just follow these 3 simple(ish) steps and you too can be a snow pro!

 Step 1: Gear Up with the Winter Essentials!

 Kiss your savings goodbye if this is your first winter, because surviving snow isn’t cheap.
 But rest assured that you won’t have to buy gear again for quite a while, as long as you get the winter essentials.

 Make sure to invest in good waterproof boots, jackets and pants, plus beanies, wool socks and, of course, gloves!
 End of season sales and outlet malls will be your new best friend.
-Do some research on brands to make sure you are getting good quality gear for your purposes.
+Do some research on brands to make sure you are getting good quality gear for your winter essentials.
 (Check out our winter gear here).